survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

     "dist/"
   ],

-  /* Package dependencies needed to use it (peer deps can work too, see below) */ "dependencies": { ... },
+  /* Package dependencies needed to use it. */
+  /* Peer dependencies can work too, see below. */ "dependencies": { ... },

   /* Package development dependencies needed to develop/compile it */
   "devDependencies": { ... },

   /* Package peer dependencies.
-The consumer will fix exact versions. */ /* In npm3 these won't get installed automatically and it's up to the */ /* user to define which versions to use. */
-  /* If you want to include RC versions to the range, consider using */ /* a pattern such as ^4.0.0-0 */
+The consumer will fix versions. */ /* In npm3 these won't get installed automatically and it's */ /* up to the user to define which versions to use. */ /* If you want to include RC versions to the range, consider */ /* using a pattern such as ^4.0.0-0 */ "peerDependencies": {
-  "peerDependencies": {
     "lodash": ">= 3.5.0 < 4.0.0",
     "react": ">= 0.11.2 < 16.0.0"